“If we can save a single major component, the predictive maintenance solution has paid off the licence fees for its lifetime.”

 This blog post is an intro to predictive maintenance from business and management perspective in industrial environment.
 We will go through an example business case.

-Here will be the the sequel about predictive maintenance tutorial for data scientists and developers, once published.
+Here is the more technical sequel: predictive maintenance tutorial for data scientists and developers.

 Predictive maintenance is a decision making framework